Skip to Content

 When we’re overloaded, tired out or run down because we haven’t been looking after ourselves, then life seems much more overwhelming and tough.

 It’s amazing how little niggles become frustrations.
-Frustrations that aren’t dealt with can turn into resentment and anger which is definitely not the way to lead and love a simple life!
+Frustrations that aren’t dealt with can turn into resentment and anger, which is definitely not the way to lead and love a simple life!

 Self-care and putting yourself first isn’t about being selfish.
 It’s about learning to find ways to empower and strengthen yourself, physically and emotionally, so you can be there for everyone who needs you, including yourself.

 There are plenty of simple ways you can take care of yourself.
-Just small changes here and there to your daily routine can really help keep your body and mind strong and healthy.
+Just small changes, here and there, to your daily routine can really help keep your body and mind strong and healthy.
+They don’t have to add to your To Do list and you needn’t feel guilty for letting them take you away from other, supposedly ‘more important’ things.

 4. Limit screen-time

 Step away from the screens as often as you can to give your brain and eyes a rest.
 Explore other ways to spend your time.
 Don’t feel compelled to reply instantly to every ping, buzz and notification on your phone or from your inbox.
 You don’t need to be available to everyone 24/7.
+And, if you do enjoy having your phone near, here are some productive things to do on your phone instead of losing yourself down the rabbit hole of social media.

 5. Practice gratitude

+Gratitude is fast becoming one of my favourite simple living tips.
 Gratitude is something that we so often overlook but I believe it has a fundamental role in determining our happiness in life.

+Are you happy?
+Would you like more clothes?
+More money?
+A bigger house?
+More shoes?
+More friends?
 If the answer is yes, have you thought about what happens when you get these things?
 Will you be wanting more?
 Bigger?
 Better?

 If we’re being honest, I think many of us wish we had something different because the grass is always greener on the other side!
+Well, what about tending to your own grass and making that flourish instead!

 Instead of wishing for more of what you haven’t got, be happy and grateful for what you have now.